 Bert Hellinger

-The process of Constellation
+The process

-During a constellation, just like in shamanic rituals the boundaries between past, present and future are dissolved.
+During a Constellation, just like in shamanic rituals the boundaries between past, present and future are dissolved.

 Daan Van Kampenhout.
 The Workings of the Soul in Shamanic Rituals and Family Constellations

 The “excluded material” finds its place in the system and becomes what it was before it was excluded: emotions that were too difficult to bear are fully experienced; people whose actions or inactions made them outcasts are allowed to occupy their proper place — place in a team, family, or group.
-Events that were never openly remembered reappear and shed light on what they really were; house that had to be abandoned many years earlier due to insurmountable circumstances returns to the history of the family with all its emotional value.

 Timing and Setting